There’s been a change of priorities in Console Cloud to reflect the change in the world

 Once the tenant completes the inspection and hits submit, the inspection will automatically be synced with Console Cloud, and generate a link to view the report.

 Edit routine inspections, including those completed by your tenants

 What happens if you open the tenant’s completed routine inspection and spot some property damage in a photo that was not reported on?
 Easy.
 You can now edit all past routine inspections of any property.
 Provided the report is in Console Cloud, you can view and edit it from the Inspections page.

 The ability to edit routine inspections will soon be followed by the ability to edit entry and exit condition reports.
 We’ve released this feature earlier than we would normally by piloting it through our Console Labs testing project.

-Console Labs features bring you new features you’ve asked for, but with a few more rough edges than you’d normally expect.
-That’s because we’re releasing these types of features early—both so that we can test and refine the feature, and also to give us time to collect your feedback and action it.
+Console Labs features bring you new features you’ve asked for but with a few more rough edges than you’d normally expect.
+That’s because we’re releasing these types of features early—both so that we can test and refine the feature, and also give us time to collect your feedback and action it.

 It’s not quite the same as beta testing, which usually relies on a smaller, closed group of customers who partner with us and trial our new features before we release them into a live environment.
 Inspections editing is the first feature we’ve released using the Console Labs test-and-improve method.

 Better conversations + more options with upgraded owner portal